 Ribes orientale with berries, Honupatta, Ladakh.
 (Photo copyright © by Kaj Halberg)

 Thermopsis inflata, which has yellow flowers, is easily identified by its broadly ovate, inflated, white-haired pods, to 5 cm long and 3 cm broad, which are curved downward.
-This species grows on dry stony slopes between 4,000 and 5,000 metres altitude, from southern Sinkiang south to Pakistan, Ladakh, Nepal, and Bhutan.
+This species grows on dry stony slopes between 4,000 and 5,000 m altitude, from southern Sinkiang south to Pakistan, Ladakh, Nepal, and Bhutan.

 Thermopsis inflata is easily identified by its inflated seed pods. – Honupatta, Ladakh.
 (Photo copyright © by Kaj Halberg)